kgmt0/megapixels/README.md

 # Config

-Megapixels checks multiple locations for it's configuration file and uses the first one it finds.
+Megapixels checks multiple locations for its configuration file and uses the first one it finds.
-As first step it will get the first compatible name in the device tree, in the case of a PinePhone this might be "pine64,pinephone-1.2".
+As a first step it will get the first compatible name in the device tree, in the case of a PinePhone this might be `pine64,pinephone-1.2`.
 Then that dtname will be used as the filename in the search path in this order:

-* $XDG_CONFIG_DIR/megapixels/config/$dtname.ini
+* `$XDG_CONFIG_DIR/megapixels/config/$dtname.ini`
-* ~/.config/megapixels/config/$dtname.ini
+* `~/.config/megapixels/config/$dtname.ini`
-* /etc/megapixels/config/$dtname.ini
+* `/etc/megapixels/config/$dtname.ini`
-* /usr/share/megapixels/config/$dtname.ini
+* `/usr/share/megapixels/config/$dtname.ini`

-The files in /usr/share/megapixels should be the config files distributed in this repository.
+The files in `/usr/share/megapixels` should be the config files distributed in this repository.
 The other locations allow the user or distribution to override config.

 ## Config file format